mgsosna/mattsosna.com/_posts/theory/2021-04-30-Collective-behavior.md

 ### RF
 **Note: the trees in a forest are uncorrelated.** That isn't the case in nature; fish close to one another in the school have highly correlated social information.
 But especially in fission-fusion species, they likely differ in their personal experience, their knowledge about the environment or how to interpret cues.

-Spatial and temporal correlation: http://thekaolab.com/inc/papers/kao2014.pdf

 Hard to rule out other explanations for why fish schools are smarter than individuals: https://core.ac.uk/download/pdf/82291278.pdf

-Bagging vs. boosting.
-Bagging: actually independent, more like wisdom of crowd.
-Boosting: individual models learn from failures of previous model.
-Bagging more accurate, boosting might actually be more like the fish in nature.

 ## Conclusions